It’s a question that confuses many people, can you eat the rind on brie?

 Brie is undoubtedly a delicious, creamy French cheese, but it does divide opinions when it comes to eating the rind.

-I personally enjoy it, but I know there are others who remove it, perhaps without having tried it!
+I enjoy it, but I know others remove it, perhaps without having tried it!

-You will have noticed that the rind is white in color and is quite firm to the touch.
+You will have noticed that the rind is white and is quite firm to the touch.

-Thus, it may surprise you to learn that the rind is actually mold.
+Thus, it may surprise you to learn that the rind is mold.

 We typically associate mold with being green or blue or wet and slimy.

-The mold is actually induced deliberately during the cheesemaking process.
+The mold is induced deliberately during the cheesemaking process.

 The Brie is injected with Penicillium candidum, which reacts with the surface of the cheese to form the characteristic white rind.